Safe Harbor Circles – Community-Powered Stability

 70–80%

-Target housing stabilization rate
+Target family stabilization rate

 Geographic Focus